single-spa/single-spa/docs/parcels.md

 ```

 ### Mount
-This lifecycle function will be called whenever the parcel is not mounted and `mountParcel` is called.
+If the parcel is not mounted this lifecycle function is called when ever `mountParcel` is called.
 When
 called, this function should create DOM elements, DOM event listeners, etc. to render content to the user.

 ```js